servicemeshinterface/smi-spec.io/README.md

 # Editing Content

-smi-spec.io is static site.
-The landing page content can be edited at `themes/smi/layouts/index.html`, and the rest under `/contents`.
-Post, tag, category taxonomy is available in hugo should we want to expand in the future.
+smi-spec.io is a static site.
+The landing page content can be edited at `themes/smi/layouts/index.html`, and the rest under `/content`.
+Post, tag, and category taxonomy is available in Hugo should we want to expand in the future.

-## How to Write a Blog Post
+## How to Add a Blog Post

-Blog posts are created via pull requests.
-The following steps are used to add them:
+If you'd like to submit an SMI-related blog post to the site, please follow these guidelines:

+1. Blog posts should be useful and informative for readers, who won't need to buy specific commercial offerings in order to learn something
+1. Blog posts do not need to exclusively cover open source software, but also should not be primarily product pitches
+1. Blog posts should disclose and link to the employer of the person writing the blog post

+Blog posts are created via pull requests, and should be approved by two reviewers (at least one of whom should work for a different employer than the blog post submitter).
+You can test locally with hugo and/or see the preview after submitting the pull request.

 Add a new file to the `content/blog/` directory whose name is the published date and the title.
 The files must be markdown formatted.
 See the [existing titles for examples](https://github.com/servicemeshinterface/smi-spec.io/tree/master/content/blog/) of the format.
 Add the header meta-data to the file using this format (note the permalink structure).
 Recommended but optional fields are authorname which should be name(s); these are displayed verbatim. authorlink is the link used by authorname.